 Diamond Foods’ main processing facility in Stockton ends up with approximately 100 million pounds of walnut shells each year.
 None of these shells end up in landfills.
 All of Diamond’s walnut shells are sold to other industries, which use them in a number of ways: as a binder in sealants and glues, in sandblasting and cleaning, as an ingredient in cosmetics and as a fuel.

 7. How can I remove the skins of nuts?

 To remove the skins of almonds and Brazil nuts, cover the nuts with cold water, boil, simmer 2 to 3 minutes, drain.
 Add cold water; drain.
 Pinch nuts to slip skins off.
 For hazelnuts, spread hazelnuts on a non-greased cookie sheet and place in a 275°F oven for 20 to 30 minutes, until skin cracks.
 Remove from oven and rub in a soft cloth to remove skins.

-In response to demand for preservative-free nuts, we have removed the preservative, BHT, and added an essential oil extracted from rosemary to our nuts.
-A very small amount of this clean label essential oil is applied to the nuts to help protect their delicate, fresh taste without adding any flavor or scent.
-You will know if the nuts that you are purchasing include this essential oil as it will be declared on the ingredient statement and housed in our new red bag.
+In response to demand for products that are as simple as possible, we previously removed a preservative, and added an extract of rosemary to our nuts.
+A very small amount of this plant-based extract is applied to the nuts to help protect their delicate, fresh taste without adding any flavor or scent.
+You will know if the nuts that you are purchasing include this extract as it will be declared on the ingredient statement on the package.

-Skin color varies on the walnut kernels from light to black.
-The darker skin is usually caused by the position of the walnut on the tree.
-If the walnut came from the top of the tree, where it is exposed to the sun, then the skin turns dark.
+Color varies on the walnut kernels from light to dark.
+In spite of walnut color differences, there is no difference in quality.
+The darker color is usually caused by the position of the walnut on the tree.
+If the walnut came from the top of the tree, where it is exposed to the sun, then the walnut turns dark.